microsoft/calculator-specs/active/FinanceMode/README.md

 https://github.com/Microsoft/calculator/issues/806

 ### Problem Statement
 This will create a new calculation mode, "Financial".
-It will be similar to the date calculator with a combobox at the top to choose modes (current modes are Tip calculation and Compound Interest).
+It will be similar to the date calculator with a combobox at the top to choose modes (modes are tip calculator, compound interest, and mortgage calculator).
 Target audience: Anyone from financial investors to people going out for lunch.

 ### Evidence or User Insights
-We should do this to offer more tools to calculator users and make this a more feature-packed calculator (GitHub issue: [#806](https://github.com/Microsoft/calculator/issues/806))
+We should do this to offer more tools to calculator users and make this a more feature-packed calculator (GitHub issue: [#806](https://github.com/Microsoft/calculator/issues/806)) and also [Feedback Hub feedback](https://aka.ms/AA9kceq)

 ### Proposal
 Create a new feature "Financial".
 With it, we can target investors and even students learning about finance.
 As Windows Calculator from Windows 7 had a few worksheets to calculate mortgage, fuel economy, etc so it will be easier for people transitioning from Win7 to Win10: